3dperceptionlab/Birds-Classification/README.md

 - `detect_rpi.py`.
 Make species/behavior prediction given an image crop of a bird.
 Weights for the species and behavior classifier should be passed as arguments to the script.

 Weights obtained are available in the next [Drive folder](https://drive.google.com/file/d/1MLh-bLT3r3GsO0DbD5Z0UX2kyTK-YQ3L/view?usp=sharing).
+These weights are released upon request.

 ## License